 How Long Do I Have to File a Medical Malpractice Lawsuit in Florida?

 Unlike car accident cases, the clock doesn’t always start running on the date the mistake happened.
 Often, it takes patients weeks, months, or even years to discover the cause of their injury.

 If you’re worried about the statute of limitations, it never hurts to speak with a lawyer early.

 Contact a Jacksonville Medical Malpractice Lawyer for a Free Consultation

 Were you or a family member injured due to a medical mistake?
-Call Baggett Law Personal Injury Lawyers to speak with an experienced Jacksonville medical malpractice lawyer today.
-We’ll help you fight to recover the full compensation you deserve.
+Contact Baggett Law Personal Injury Lawyers to speak with an experienced Jacksonville medical malpractice lawyer today.
+We’ll help you get the full compensation you deserve.

 Jacksonville Emergency Rooms

 - Ascension St Vincent’s Southside Emergency Room – ED, 4201 Belfort Rd, Jacksonville, FL 32216